awesomerank/awesomerank.github.io/lists/burningtree/awesome-json.md

 * [DLL.js ★52](https://github.com/moll/js-ddl) - Gets you a JSON Schema from PostgreSQL or SQLite3.
 * [JSONSchema.net](https://jsonschema.net//) - JSON Schema generator from JSON object.
 * [js-schema ★338](https://github.com/molnarg/js-schema) - A new way of describing object schemas in JavaScript.
 It has a clean and simple syntax, and it is capable of serializing to/from the popular JSON Schema format.
+* [aptos ★110](https://github.com/pennsignals/aptos) - A tool for validating data using JSON Schema and converting JSON Schema documents into different data-interchange formats.

 ## JSON Schema Resources
 * [Understanding JSON Schema](https://spacetelescope.github.io/understanding-json-schema/) - A website aiming to provide more accessible documentation for JSON schema.